History of Formula One: Era of factory Italian and Mercedes front-engine cars (1950–1957)

-Alfa Romeo dominated all before them in the 1950 season, winning every race but one in the championship with the pre-war "Alfetta" 158s.
-The sole exception was the Indianapolis 500, which was part of the championship (1950 to 1960), although not run to Formula One regulations and never contested by the teams that participated on the regular Formula One circuit (Alberto Ascari in 1952 and Juan Manuel Fangio in 1958 being the only regular Formula One drivers to bother with the Indianapolis 500 during this period).
-The Indianapolis 500 would never be important for Formula One and was no longer part of the championship after 1960.
-Nino Farina won the inaugural championship, Juan Manuel Fangio taking it in 1951 with the Alfa-Romeo 159, an evolution of the 158.
-The Alfetta's engines were extremely powerful for their capacity: in 1951 the 159 engine was producing around 420 bhp but this was at the price of a fuel consumption of 125 to 175 litres per 100 km (2.26 to 1.61 mpg imp/1.88 mpg to 1.34 mpg US).
-Enzo Ferrari, who had raced the Alfettas before the war, and his engine designer Aurelio Lampredi, were the first to understand that the 1.5-litre supercharged engine was a dead end: any increase in power meant more fuel to carry or more time lost in the pits for refuelling, so for the last races of 1950 Ferrari sent his 1.5-litre supercharged 125s to the museum, and fielded the new V12 4.5-litre normally aspirated 375s.
-With a fuel consumption of around 35 L/100 km the 375s offered fierce opposition to the Alfettas towards the end of the 1951 season.
+Alfa Romeo dominated in the 1950 season, winning every race but one in the championship with the pre-war "Alfetta" 158s.
+The sole exception was the Indianapolis 500, which was part of the championship (1950 to 1960), although not run to Formula One regulations and never contested by the teams that participated on the regular Formula One circuit (Alberto Ascari in 1952 and Juan Manuel Fangio in 1958 being the only regular Formula One drivers to compete in the Indianapolis 500 during this period).
+Nino Farina won the inaugural championship, followed by Juan Manuel Fangio in 1951 with the Alfa-Romeo 159, an evolution of the 158.
+The Alfetta's engines were extremely powerful for their capacity: in 1951 the 159 engine was producing around 420 bhp, albeit with a high fuel consumption of 125 to 175 litres per 100 km (2.26 to 1.61 mpg imp/1.88 mpg to 1.34 mpg US).

+Enzo Ferrari, who had raced the Alfettas before the war, and his engine designer Aurelio Lampredi, were the first to understand that the 1.5-litre supercharged engine was a dead end: any increase in power meant more fuel to carry or more time lost in the pits for refuelling, so for the last races of 1950 Ferrari retired the 1.5-litre supercharged Ferrari 125, and fielded the new V12 4.5-litre normally aspirated Ferrari 375.
+With a fuel consumption of around 35 L/100 km the 375 offered fierce opposition to the Alfettas towards the end of the 1951 season.
 Alfa Romeo, at the time a state-owned company, decided to withdraw after a refusal of the Italian government to fund the expensive design of a new car.
-Surprisingly, Alfa Romeo involvement in racing was made with a very thin budget, using mostly pre-war technology and material during the two seasons.
-For instance, the team won two championships using only nine pre-war built engine blocks.
+Up to that point, Alfa Romeo's involvement in racing had been carried out with a very thin budget, using mostly pre-war technology and material during the two seasons.
+The team had won two championships using only nine pre-war built engine blocks.